 Licensure and licensure renewal procedures.
-Under prior law, the various trade sections of the Ohio Construction Industry Licensing Board established criteria for licensure and conduct examinations for licensure in their particular trade and authorized the Administrative Section to issue the licenses they approve.
+Under continuing law, the various trade sections of the Ohio Construction Industry Licensing Board establish criteria for licensure and conduct examinations for licensure in their particular trade and authorize the Administrative Section to issue the licenses they approve.
 Under existing law, the expiration date for licenses is one year after the date of their issuance.
 (R.C.
 4740.04, 4740.05, and 4740.06.)

-The act grants the Administrative Section explicit authority to issue licenses to and to renew the licenses of persons the trade sections approve.
+The bill grants the Administrative Section explicit authority to issue licenses to and to renew the licenses of persons the trade sections approve.
 It directs the Administrative Section to issue licenses to any individual the appropriate trade section determines is qualified and to renew licenses of persons the trade sections indicate.
-Each license expires annually on the same date and must include a license number and an expiration date, and, if a person holds more than one license, the act requires each license to contain the same license number and expiration date as the original license issued to the individual.
-(R.C.
+Each license expires annually on the same date and must include a license number and an expiration date, and, if a person holds more than one license, the bill requires each license to contain the same license number and expiration date as the original license issued to the individual.
 4740.04(C)(1) and (2) and 4740.06(D).)

 Continuing education requirement for license renewal.
-Prior law required that the Administrative Section adopt, by rule, a requirement that individuals who hold a valid and unexpired license accrue ten hours of continuing education courses per year.
-No more than five of those hours could be in specific coursework as required by any one trade section of the Ohio Construction Industry Licensing Board.
-The Administrative Section was responsible for adopting, by rule, requirements for persons seeking approval to provide continuing education courses as well as the procedures and timing for applying for that approval.
+Existing law requires that the Administrative Section adopt, by rule, a requirement that individuals who hold a valid and unexpired license accrue ten hours of continuing education courses per year.
+Under continuing law, no more than five of those hours may be in specific coursework that is required by any one trade section of the Ohio Construction Industry Licensing Board.
+Under existing law, the Administrative Section is responsible for adopting, by rule, requirements for persons seeking approval to provide continuing education courses as well as the procedures and timing for applying for that approval.
 (R.C.
 4740.04 and 4740.05.)

-The act removes the responsibility for continuing education courses from the Administrative Section and places that responsibility with the individual trade sections.
-It requires the trade sections to adopt, by rule, criteria for continuing education courses and establish the procedures for persons seeking approval to offer those courses as the act specifies.
-Under the act, no trade section may require a contractor to take more than ten hours in continuing education courses per year, and the ten hours are specified to be an aggregate for all licenses the contractor holds.
-The act also requires the Administrative Section to adopt a rule that requires an individual who holds any number of licenses to accrue a total of ten hours of continuing education courses per year.
+The bill removes the responsibility for continuing education courses from the Administrative Section and places that responsibility with the individual trade sections.
+It requires the trade sections to adopt, by rule, criteria for continuing education courses and establish the procedures for persons seeking approval to offer those courses as the bill specifies.
+Under the bill, no trade section may require a contractor to take more than ten hours in continuing education courses per year, and the ten hours are specified to be an aggregate for all licenses the contractor holds.
+The bill also requires the Administrative Section to adopt a rule that requires an individual who holds any number of licenses to accrue a total of ten hours of continuing education courses per year.
 (R.C.
 4740.01(B), 4740.04(G), and 4740.05(A) and (C).)

 Engineers.
 Under continuing law, an engineer may take an examination for a construction industry license.
-The act adds requirements that an engineer must meet to take an examination, specifying that the engineer be currently registered in Ohio and have three years of business experience in the construction industry in the trade for which the engineer is applying to be licensed.
+The bill adds requirements that an engineer must meet to take an examination, specifying that the engineer be currently registered in Ohio and have three years of business experience in the construction industry in the trade for which the engineer is applying to be licensed.
 (R.C.
 4740.06(B)(3).)

 Assignment of a license.
 Continuing law permits an individual contractor to assign a license to an associated business entity.
-The license became invalid 90 days after that person is no longer associated with the business entity.
-Prior law also prohibited an individual who has assigned a license to a business entity from assigning a license for the same type of contracting to another business entity within 90 days after the person ceases to be associated with the business entity to which the license was assigned.
+Under existing law, the license becomes invalid 90 days after that person is no longer associated with the business entity.
+Existing law also prohibits an individual who has assigned a license to a business entity from assigning a license for the same type of contracting to another business entity within 90 days after the person ceases to be associated with the business entity to which the license was assigned.
 (R.C.
 4740.07.)